SacklerCentre/MVGC2/README.md

 with standard Granger causality inference from neuroimaging data.
 The Python implementation and EEGLAB/MNE integration facilitate users to deploy the MVGC functionality within their standard toolchains.

+Currently, this repository contains the MVGC2 standalone MATLAB toolbox.
+To use the toolbox, first inspect the config.m script in the root directory, and edit to taste.

+Make sure to run the startup.m script (e.g., by starting MATLAB in th MVGC2 root directory).

+WARNING: Do NOT add the entire MVGC2 directory tree to your MATLAB path - this will cause things to break!
+MVGC2 paths are set appropriately by the startup script.